geokala/speaker_station/README.md

   - Ensure that everything is ticked EXCEPT "Show available options for removable media when they are inserted".
   - Close the preferences window and the file browser window.
   - # Could improve this by copying the contents of .config/pcmanfm out after a complete setup, then back in during prep.
+# TODO: This doesn't make it run on startup in the desktop UI, unsurprisingly.
 11. Set speaker station to run on startup: echo "~/speaker_station/bin/python ~/speaker_station/speaker_station" >> ~/.bashrc
 # From here
 12. Give it a test run by rebooting, ensuring the speaker station runs on one monitor, and when you insert a USB key containing presentations (then hit r) you can present them as expected.